 Looking for a touch of the tropics in your home or apartment?
 Order up one of our Rhapis Palm, pour your favorite island drink, and enjoy.
 Here are some helpful hints on keeping your Lady Palm in great shape for years to come:

-While the Florida– and Hawaii-grown Rhapis may differ somewhat in their water-holding capacity, they share the same characteristic – they like an evenly moist rootzone.
+While the Florida– and Hawaii-grown Rhapis may differ somewhat in their water-holding capacity, they share the same characteristic – they like an evenly moist root zone.
 It should be watered thoroughly, around the entire soil surface, and watered again when the soil feels dry.
-We’ll add further that, if left to dry-down too much, the lead (apical) buds on the stems can be lost pretty quickly; so, do NOT let it dry down completely – this could kill your pretty expensive palm.
+We’ll add further that, if left to dry-down too much, the lead (apical) buds on the stems can be lost pretty quickly; so, do NOT let it dry down completely – this could kill your very valuable palm.
 Make sure you check it weekly during the first 8 weeks after you get it.
 See our watering guide for more information.

 The older leaves on the Rhapis Palm may turn yellow and brown.
-So sweat…just prune off the leaf as close to the stem as possible.
+No sweat…just prune off the leaf as close to the stem as possible.